KeesStraatman/Multi-color-line-profile-plot/README.md

 ## Download code

-Select the file "Annotation_to_overlayV1.4.ijm" and select "Raw" from the right side menu.
+Select the file "Plot_Multicolor4.3" and select "Raw" from the right side menu.
 Select all the code and copy and paste this into the text editor from ImageJ/Fiji (File > New > Text Window).
 Alternatively, you can download all files via the green "Code" button as a ZIP file and extract the macro file.
-Save this file in your macros sub-folder within the ImageJ or Fiji folder with the name Annotation_to_overlayV1.4.ijm.
+Save this file in your macros sub-folder within the ImageJ or Fiji folder with the name Plot_Multicolor.txt.

 ## Run macro